euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 None of the named approaches reached a sufficient level of functionality/compatibility, at least not for current language versions (some of them used to work to some extend, but became unmaintained).
 In the Python ecosystem the C-extension API has been an ongoing issue since its beginning.
 PyPy famously has been encouraging developers to favor CFFI above C-extension API, as it is the only existing approach that has been designed to be well portable to other Python implementations.
 However even if this effort would work out, there would be so many legacy extensions around that a serious move to CFFI won't be done in foreseeable future.

 For some of these projects JyNI's GC-approach might be a relevant inspiration, as they face the same problem if it comes to native extensions.
-There are even vague considerations for CPython to switch to mark-and-sweep-based GC one day to enable a GIL-free version (c.f.
+There are even vague considerations for CPython to switch to mark-and-sweep based GC one day to enable a GIL-free version (c.f.
 [PY3_PLS15]_).
-Background here is the fact that reference-counting-based garbage collection is the main reason why CPython needs a GIL: Current reference-counters are not atomic and switching to atomic reference-counters yields insufficient performance.
+Background here is the fact that reference-counting based garbage collection is the main reason why CPython needs a GIL: Current reference counters are not atomic and switching to atomic reference counters yields insufficient performance.
-In context of a mark-and-sweep-based garbage collection in a future CPython the JyNI GC-approach could be potentially adopted to support legacy extensions and provide a smooth migration path.
+In context of a mark-and-sweep based garbage collection in a future CPython the JyNI GC-approach could be potentially adopted to support legacy extensions and provide a smooth migration path.

 .. - follow-up paper of [JyNI_ESCP13]_
    - issues stated by PyMetabiosis